MalekMansour/Timeout-Bot/README.md

 ### 📜 License

-MIT License — free to use, modify, and share.
+MIT License.
+Free to use, modify, and share.